lenymo/glennmccomb-com/content/articles/how-to-create-smooth-sequential-animations-with-sass.md

 And so on...

-## Using Sass loops
+## Using Sass loops to create a preloader animation

 The above code will produce the desired effect but it's painful to write, and any changes will be time consuming to implement.
-Thankfully we can use Sass' [@for loop](http://thesassway.com/intermediate/if-for-each-while#for) to make this much more manageable.
+Instead, we can use Sass' [@for loop](http://thesassway.com/intermediate/if-for-each-while#for) to make this much more manageable.

 ### Sass @for loops

 Here's an example of a simple Sass for loop:

 {{< highlight scss >}}
-@for $i from 1 through 10 {
+@for $i from 1 through 3 {
   .tile-#{$i} {
     margin-left: 100px * #{$i}
   }